aksamitksharma/react-context/README.md

 Let's start!
 ### Where to start?

-To start implementing context in react we have follow following steps:
+To start implementing context in react we have to follow following steps:

 1. **Create the context**
 2. **Provide a context value**